denglerchr/Mosquitto.jl/README.md

 # Mosquitto.jl

 A wrapper around the [Mosquitto](https://mosquitto.org/) C Api.
-Currently only the MQTT 3.1 functionality is wrapped.
+Currently both MQTT 3.1.1 and MQTT 5 functionalities are wrapped.

 ## Installation
 Download the julia package by typing the following in your julia repl